 Live on a dynamic campus

-At St. Kate’s you learn to look at the world from different perspectives—and to challenge accepted ways of thinking and behaving.
+At St. Kate’s, you’ll learn to look at the world from different perspectives and to challenge accepted ways of thinking and behaving.

 • Service learning is a big part of our classes and programs.
-Students studying fashion, for example, design and sew donated fabric into T-shirts and give them away to local charities.
+For example, Fashion students design and sew donated fabric into T-shirts and give them away to local charities.

-• St. Kate’s has over 60 student groups, 24 national honor society chapters (including Phi Beta Kappa), two student publications, two theater and music groups, an online radio station, and a string chamber orchestra.
+• St. Kate’s has over 40 student groups, 26 national honor society chapters (including Phi Beta Kappa), two student publications, and theater and music groups.

 • Antonian Scholars participate in rigorous team-taught seminars and complete a senior honors project that relates to their major or crosses multiple disciplines.
 Past projects include a play and research on teaching methods for the deaf.

 • With a strong orientation program, peer mentors, and resident advisors, it takes no time for new students to feel at home—plus, 72% of our first-year students live on campus.

 • Our Women of Substance series has drawn inspiring speakers to The O’Shaughnessy auditorium on campus, including Nobel Laureate Toni Morrison, former Secretary of State Madeleine Albright, and singer and rapper Lizzo.

 • Our 12:1 student-faculty ratio ensures that professors know your name and that research collaborations happen.